Carmen: Synopsis, Character Map

 The gypsy women

-If I were Carmen, I’d be scared.
+If I were Carmen, I would be afraid of him.

 All